gauravasodariya/bookmark-app/README.md

 CREATE INDEX idx_bookmarks_user_id ON bookmarks(user_id);
 CREATE INDEX idx_bookmarks_created_at ON bookmarks(created_at DESC);

--- Enable RLS (Row Level Security)
 ALTER TABLE bookmarks ENABLE ROW LEVEL SECURITY;

--- Create RLS policy: Users can only see their own bookmarks CREATE POLICY "Users can view their own bookmarks"
+CREATE POLICY "Users can view their own bookmarks"
   ON bookmarks FOR SELECT
   USING (auth.uid() = user_id);

--- Create RLS policy: Users can insert their own bookmarks CREATE POLICY "Users can insert their own bookmarks" ON bookmarks FOR INSERT
+CREATE POLICY "Users can insert their own bookmarks" ON bookmarks FOR INSERT
   WITH CHECK (auth.uid() = user_id);

--- Create RLS policy: Users can delete their own bookmarks CREATE POLICY "Users can delete their own bookmarks" ON bookmarks FOR DELETE
+CREATE POLICY "Users can delete their own bookmarks" ON bookmarks FOR DELETE
   USING (auth.uid() = user_id);

--- Enable Realtime for the bookmarks table
 ALTER PUBLICATION supabase_realtime ADD TABLE bookmarks;
 ```